 After I have completed my eye makeup, I will add a few coats of mascara.

-Doing my brows is actually my least favorite step of my entire makeup routine (getting them even is always a challenge LOL), but it has to be one so I will apply any brow product after mascara.
+Doing my brows is actually my least favorite step of my entire makeup routine (getting them even is always a challenge LOL), but it has to be done so I will apply my brow product after mascara.
+If there is any foundation or makeup on your brows, give them a quick wipe before applying your brow products.
 This is the final step of my entire eye makeup look.

 correct order to apply makeup

-I don’t apply loose powder every single time I do my makeup.
+I don’t apply loose or pressed powder every single time I do my makeup.
 But if I plan on doing so I will apply it at this step.
-Most of the time I will only apply loose powder down the center of my face (t-zone) because that is where I will get shiny (if I do).
-If my foundation is especially dewy or moisturizing and I want to apply a powder bronzer/blush on my cheeks, I will also apply loose powder there because I find that a powder bronzer/blush blends better when there is already powder on the face.
+Most of the time I will only apply powder down the center of my face (t-zone) because that is where I will get shiny (if I do).
+If my foundation is especially dewy or moisturizing and I want to apply a powder bronzer/blush on my cheeks, I will also apply powder there because I find that a powder bronzer/blush blends better when there is already powder on the face.
+I used to use a fluffy powder brush to apply my powder, but lately I have been having more success with a powder puff and pressing the powder into my skin.
+I find that it looks less visible and lasts longer.

 I like to wear a bronzer nearly every day to give some warmth to my complexion and this is the step that I will apply it.
-I usually will use either a cream bronzer OR a powder bronzer but if you want to use both, it is best to apply the cream bronzer first and then set that with the powder bronzer.
+I usually will use either a cream bronzer, liquid bronzer OR a powder bronzer.
+But if you want to use both, it is best to apply the cream bronzer first and then set that with the powder bronzer.
+Everyone applies their bronzer in different places so find what works best for you.

-I like applying blush right after bronzer normally applying it to the apples of my cheeks and blending out towards the hairline.
-I will use either a cream or powder blush depending on my preference for the day.
+I like applying blush right after bronzer onto the apples of my cheeks and blending out towards the hairline.
+I will use either a cream, liquid or powder blush depending on my preference for the day.
 Some people will use the same technique with blush as they do with bronzer, going in first with a cream blush and setting it with a powder blush to help make it last longer.
-I have tried that occasionally but often it can be too much product for me to wear so I prefer to choose just one formula to apply – either a cream or powder blush.
+I have tried that occasionally.
+But often it can be too much product for me to wear.
+I prefer to choose just one formula to apply – either a cream or powder blush.
 The bronzer formula that I have used can dictate the blush I choose because a cream blush blends better with a cream bronzer and a powder blush blends better with a powder bronzer.

 I am a three step cheek gal regardless of the type of makeup I am doing.
-I always love to apply a bronzer, then a blush.
-And finish with a touch of highlighter on my cheekbones.
-I like to add it after I have finished my entire cheek look and tap a bit of it on my cheekbones and slightly over my cheeks to add some glow.
+I always love to apply a bronzer, then a blush and finish with a touch of highlighter on my cheekbones.
+And I like to add it after I have finished my entire cheek look and tap a bit of it on my cheekbones and slightly over my cheeks to add some glow.
 I don’t like to add it too close to the corners of my eyes so it doesn’t emphasize any fine lines.
 Highlighters used to be so bold and intense when they first became popular.
-But over the years so many sheer and natural formulas have come out that give the skin a soft summer makeup glow.
+But over the years, so many sheer and natural formulas have come out that give the skin a soft summer makeup glow.
+For the most natural and skin-like highlighter application, I recommend tapping it on with your fingers or with a damp makeup sponge.

 If you are a setting spray user, this is the step where you would apply it to your completed makeup look.
-Some setting sprays are great for helping your makeup last longer.
-And some are great for simply adding some moisture back into your skin.
-Especially if you have used a ton of powder products on your face, using a hydrating setting spray can help minimize that overly powdered look.
+Some setting sprays are great for helping your makeup last longer and some are great for simply adding some moisture back into your skin.
+Especially if you have used a ton of powder products on your face, using a hydrating setting spray or even a hydrating mist can help minimize that overly powdered look.